thinkpad20/simpleargs/README.md

 Wait 2 more years!
 ```

 Ints, floats and bools are automatically parsed as such, if possible.
-If this behavior is undesirable, either turn off autoparsing with `argv.no_auto_parse()`, or set the type manually (for example, with `argv.set_type("zipcode", str)`), which will override the autoparsing.
+If this behavior is undesirable, either turn off autoparsing with `argv.no_auto_parse()`, or set the type manually (for example, with `argv.set_type('zipcode', str)`), which will override the autoparsing.

 #### Lists